qcif/cvmfs-setup-example/README.md

 The scripts can be individually run on the hosts.
-But for testing, a quick way to run them is to use the "setup-all" command in the _setup-example.sh_ script.
+But for testing, a quick way to run them is to use the "setup-all" command in the _example-setup.sh_ script.

 1. Create four new hosts machines (either running CentOS or Ubuntu).

 2. Create a configuration file with details about the hosts.

-3. Run the _setup-example.sh_ script to copy the scripts to the hosts and to run them:
+3. Run the _example-setup.sh_ script to copy the scripts to the hosts and to run them:

-        ./setup-example.sh setup-all
+        ./example-setup.sh setup-all

 4. Modify a file on the Stratum 0 and wait for it to appear in the client.

-        ./setup-example.sh test-update
+        ./example-setup.sh test-update

 ### Config file